 - FDI Inflow:

-The rule of law remains strong for the region, and corruption is not pervasive.
+The rule of law remains strong, and corruption is not pervasive.
 There have been some allegations of money laundering through Saint Vincent banks and drug-related corruption within the government and police, but the government has taken action to prosecute such crimes.
-The relatively independent and efficient judicial system is based on British common law.
+Saint Vincent and the Grenadines’ relatively independent and efficient judicial system is based on British common law.

 The top personal income and corporate tax rates are 32.5 percent.
 Other taxes include a property tax and a value-added tax.
 The overall tax burden equals 21.7 percent of total domestic income.
 Government spending amounts to 31.8 percent of GDP.
 With the budget running a deficit, public debt has climbed to over 70 percent of GDP.
 State finances have been constrained by lower-than-expected tax revenues.

 Launching a business is not time-consuming, although licensing requirements remain burdensome.
 Modern bankruptcy procedures are not in place.
 Labor regulations are relatively flexible, but their application is uneven.
 According to the IMF, transfers and subsidies have increased in recent years due to the establishment of new state-owned enterprises created out of what had been entities within central government departments.

 Saint Vincent and the Grenadines’ average tariff rate is 12.3 percent.
 The country is a member of the World Trade Organization, the Organization of Eastern Caribbean States, and the Caribbean Community and Common Market.
 The developing financial system is dominated by banks.
 Credit access by the private sector has been expanding slowly, but a rise in the number of non-performing loans deters new lending.